jupyter/docker-stacks/docs/maintaining/tasks.md

 ## Updating the Ubuntu Base Image

 `jupyter/docker-stacks-foundation` is based on the LTS Ubuntu docker image.
-We wait for the first point release of the new LTS Ubuntu before updating the version.
+We are waiting for the first point release of the new LTS Ubuntu before updating the version.
 Other images are directly or indirectly inherited from `docker-stacks-foundation`.
 We rebuild our images automatically each week, which means they frequently receive updates.